 The elements of Italian garden design include a focus on symmetry and balance, with geometric pathways, fountains, and sculptures.
 Italian gardens often feature a central focal point, such as a grand fountain or a sculpture.
 The gardens also often feature a variety of plants, such as evergreens, flowering shrubs, and climbing vines.
-Italian gardens may also feature terraces and pathways, as well as seating and dining areas.
+Italian gardens may also feature terraces, pathways, and seating and dining areas.

-Before you think about creating an Italian garden, let’s get some inspiration from 5 of the most famous Italian gardens in the world.
-If you’re ever in Italy and you’re into gardening, these 5 are a must see.
+Before you think about creating an Italian garden, let’s get some inspiration from 4 of the most famous Italian gardens in the world.
+If you’re ever in Italy and you’re into gardening, these 4 are a must-see.

 - Villa d’Este: Located in Tivoli, Villa d’Este is a Renaissance-style garden with a variety of terraces, cascading fountains, and intricate sculptures.

 - Giardini di Ninfa: Located in Rome, the Giardini di Ninfa is a romantic and picturesque garden featuring a variety of plants and trees, as well as a variety of sculptures and terraces.

 - Villa Borghese: Located in Rome, Villa Borghese is a grand Italian garden featuring a variety of formal pathways, sculptures, and water features.

 - 10 Stunning Italian Flowers That Will Make Your Garden Bloom